Menu

 Dependencies

-1. A dependency on another dual-platform Skip package.
+1. A dependency on a dual-platform Skip package.

 2. A dependency on a Swift Package Manager package used only by your iOS code.